farrault/community-plugins/notifications-plugin/README.md

 Installation
 ============

-Place the 'notifiacations-plugin-&lt;version&gt;.jar' file into your SERVER_HOME/plugins directory.
+Place the 'notifications-plugin-&lt;version&gt;.jar' file into your SERVER_HOME/plugins directory.

 Also requires 'simple-java-mail-1.8.jar' in the SERVER_HOME/lib directory.
 This library is available from [Maven Central](http://search.maven.org/#search|ga|1|simple-java-mail-1.8).